OWASP-BLT/BLT-Flutter/README.md

 ## Notes
 - If you find a bug or have an improvement, use BLT to report it!
-- For each new issue, create a new branch with `issue-#issueNo`, when you commit add `fixes #issueNo` to link the issue to the pull request
+- For each new issue, create a new branch using Github to link it to the issue
 - To take a github issue type a comment that says "assign to me" or /assign and it will assign it to you.